SocketCluster/socketcluster-website/docs/api-socket-cluster-client.md

           The encode function can return any data type - Commonly a string or a Buffer/ArrayBuffer.
           The decode function needs to return a JavaScript object which adheres to the
           <a href="https://github.com/SocketCluster/socketcluster/blob/master/socketcluster-protocol.md">SC protocol</a>.
-          The idea of using a custom codec is that it allows you to compress Asyngular packets in any format you like (optimized for any use case) -
+          The idea of using a custom codec is that it allows you to compress SocketCluster packets in any format you like (optimized for any use case) -
-          By decoding these packets back into their original protocol form, Asyngular will be able process them appropriately.
+          By decoding these packets back into their original protocol form, SocketCluster will be able process them appropriately.
           Note that if you provide a codecEngine when creating a client socket, you will need to make sure that the server uses the same codec by passing the same engine to the <code>AGServer</code> constructor (using the <code>codecEngine</code> option).
-          The default codec engine used by Asyngular is <a href="https://github.com/SocketCluster/sc-formatter/blob/master/index.js">here</a>.</li>
+          The default codec engine used by SocketCluster is <a href="https://github.com/SocketCluster/sc-formatter/blob/master/index.js">here</a>.</li>
       </ul>
     </td>
   </tr>